I love making cookies with royal icing every holiday season. How incredible are these classic Christmas Cookies for our Christmas party!

 Watch Me Live!

 I love having the chance to talk with all of you about all of the things that I love.
-I am now sharing a few Amazon Live broadcasts every week and they are so much fun!
+I shared some amazing Early Black Friday Deals here.

-Here are my latest six!
+Here are more lives!
 Just tap on the links to take a peek.

 Pin the images below to your decor boards on Pinterest (just click the Pin button in the top left corner).
 You can also follow along with me on Pinterest!